stackql/stackql/docs/developer_guide.md

 - Install `golang` on your system **if you do not already have version >= 1.21**, per [the `golang` doco](https://go.dev/doc/install).
 - Install `python` on your system **if you do not already have version >= 3.11**, available from [the `python` website](https://www.python.org/downloads/) and numerous package managers.
+- Using a `venv` or otherwise, install the requisite python packages, eg: (system permitting) from the repository root: `pip install -r cicd/requirements.txt`.

 Then, each of these should be run from the repository root: